Welcome New Summer Architecture Graduate Students!

 - Annual Tools of the Trade Show sale each November

-- One time 20% coupon can be picked up at the UO Duck Store for ARCH 680 (Intro to Graduate Design) for graduate students.
-Incoming students will be visiting the UO Duck Store during Summer Orientation.
+- One time 20% coupon will be given to students in ARCH 680 (Intro to Graduate Design).
+Incoming students will have an opportunity to visit the UO Duck Store during Summer Orientation.

 - “books” tab

 - select your courses (ARCH 680)

 - select the term (Summer 2018)

 TRACK I – Studio Equipment and Supplies: